pinzler/MorseLamp/README.md

 Step 2 - Plug the other end of the yellow cable into +in (pin 1) on the PowerSwitch and the other end of the black cable into -in (pin 2) on the PowerSwitch.

-Step 3 - Step 8: Plug the lamp into the PowerSwitch and plug the PowerSwitch into an outlet.
+Step 3 - Plug the lamp into the PowerSwitch and plug the PowerSwitch into an outlet.

 Software
 --------